Maelstrom8/OTR-AoE2-DE/Readme.md

 This is an experimental mod created purely from a series of what ifs and questions:

-- "What if Unique Units had a second upgrade after Elite?
+- "What would happen if I gave Unique Units a second upgrade?"
-- "People are so used to playing the game so the same way for 20+ years.. how would they react to seeing even stronger Cataphracts, War Elephants and shit?"
+- "How would people react to a Royal Cataphract?"
-- "So the scales are tipped in one direction, so I think I should do the same for a ton of generic units?"
+- "I shouldn't let generic units feel left out, right?"
-- "Is an additional upgrade to Siege Onager, Heavy Scorpion, Elite Cannon Galleon, Galleon, Fast Fire Ship, and Heavy Demolition Ship gonna cause any problems?"
+- "I shouldn't let siege weapons and ships feel left out, right?"
-- "Hmm yeah I should probably add Elite upgrades to units like the Condottiero and shit... maybe?"
+- "I shouldn't let units without an Elite upgrade feel left out, right?
-- "Should I remake scenario units and integrate them into the game somehow, like Heavy Pikeman, Crusader Knights, Iroquois Warriors and the Ninjas?"
+- "Should I integrate scenario units into the game as regional upgrades or stuff?"
-- "Should I give those latter three a custom upgrade line too?"
+- "Should I modify the cost of upgrades, modify resource nodes and the sort to accomodate the newer upgrades?"
-- "Would people be okay with upgrade cost modifications, resource node changes and or new technologies?"
+- "Should I make new upgrades to technologies or make new ones to accommodate the newer upgrades?"
 - "Would it be an issue if I potentially changed how people played?"

 The answers?
 One way to find out.
 Ya fucking make it into a mod.